 This section relates to quarterly and annual submission of information for individual entities.

 This template shall be reported from an accounting perspective, i.e.: Local GAAP or IFRS if accepted as local GAAP but using Solvency II lines of business, as defined in Annex I to Delegated Regulation (EU) 2015/35.
-Undertakings shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required.
+Undertakings shall use the recognition and valuation basis as for the published financial statements, no new recognition or re–valuation is required, except for the classification between investment contracts and insurance contracts when this is applicable in the financial statements.
+This template shall include all insurance business regardless of the possible different classification between investment contracts and insurance contracts applicable in the financial statements.

 The template is based on a year–to–date basis.

 For quarterly reporting administrative expenses, investment management expenses, acquisition expenses, overhead expenses shall be presented aggregated.